VermiIIi0n/async-tinydb/README.md

 **NOTICE: Mixing classes in one table may cause errors!**

-When a table exists in a file, `Async-TinyDB` won't determine classes by itself, it is your duty to make sure classes are matching.
+When a table exists in a file, `Async-TinyDB` won't determine its classes by itself, it is your duty to make sure classes are matching.

 ### ID Classes